cmuparlay/parlayhash/README.md

 initial insert geometric mean of mops = 234.931
 ```

-The last four loads are for z=.99, and it does badly on these.
+The last four workloads are for z=.99, and it does badly on these.
 In coparison here is the full
 result for `hash_nogrow`:

 ```